alwikah/news_aggr_ai/README.md

 # AI News Aggregator - Live Build Repository

-This repository accompanies my 3-hour live coding session where I build a complete AI-powered news aggregator from scratch.
-This is a **private repository** containing valuable implementation details and deployment strategies used in production environments.
+Complete AI-powered news aggregator from scratch.
+This is repository containing valuable implementation details and deployment strategies used in production environments.

 ## Project Structure